 The Oasis Club completed construction of their new clubhouse called the Mount Desert Reading Room with a grand celebration on August 3rd, 1887.
 The avowed purpose of The Oasis Club was to promote “literary and social culture.”
-The handsome new cedar shingled structure, designed by architect William Randolph Emerson, became the center of social activities during the summers before World War I.
+The handsome new cedar shingled structure, designed by architect William Ralph Emerson, became the center of social activities during the summers before World War I.

 The steel pier was constructed along the shore path in front of the Mount Desert Reading Room to accommodate yachtsman that wanted access to the club from Frenchman Bay.